jupyter-book/jupyter-book/docs/intro.md

 : You can write in either Jupyter markdown, or an extended flavor of markdown with [publishing features](content/myst).
   This includes support for rich syntax such as [citations and cross-references](content/citations), [math and equations](content/math), and [figures](content/figures).

-{fa}`check,text-success mr-1` [Write content in Jupyter Notebooks](file-types/notebooks)
+{fa}`check,text-success mr-1` [Write content in Jupyter Notebook](file-types/notebooks)
 : This allows you to include your code and outputs in your book.
-  You can also write notebooks [entirely in markdown](file-types/myst-notebooks) to execute when you build your book.
+  You can also write notebooks [entirely in markdown](file-types/myst-notebooks) that get executed when you build your book.

 {fa}`check,text-success mr-1` [Execute and cache your book's content](content/execute)
 : For `.ipynb` and markdown notebooks, execute code and insert the latest outputs into your book.